TinaLand/standford_cs224w_project/FINAL_REPORT.md

-# Graph Neural Networks for Stock Market Prediction: A Heterogeneous Graph Approach with Reinforcement Learning
+# Graph Neural Networks for Stock Market Prediction: A Heterogeneous Graph Approach with Multi-Agent Reinforcement Learning

 **Stanford CS 224W (Machine Learning with Graphs) Course Project**

 ## Abstract

-Many have sought to make money by investing in the stock market, from professional fund managers to everyday people, but few are able to beat the market.
-In fact, S&P Dow Jones Indices' 2024 SPIVA U.S. Mid-Year report shows that 57% of all active large-cap U.S. equity managers underperformed the S&P 500, consistent with the 60% underperformance rate observed in 2023 [Ganti, 2024].

-Predicting stock prices is known to be extremely challenging due to the market's non-linearity, short and long-term temporal dependencies, and the complex relationships between stocks.
-In this work, we aim to explore the benefits of modelling interstock relationships in predicting stock prices.
-We propose a novel heterogeneous graph neural network architecture called **Role-Aware Graph Transformer** that incorporates multiple types of stock relationships (correlation, fundamental similarity, sector connections, and supply chain) and uses PEARL positional embeddings to encode structural roles.
-We demonstrate that our model significantly outperforms baselines that do not incorporate interstock relations and show that conditioning on multiple relationship types helps generalize the model to future unseen market conditions.
-Our system achieves a Sharpe Ratio of 1.90, cumulative return of 45.99%, and demonstrates the effectiveness of graph-structured data in financial prediction tasks.
+The stock market presents a formidable challenge for predictive modeling, with most active fund managers failing to consistently outperform market indices.
+According to recent SPIVA reports, over half of professional equity managers underperform benchmarks annually [Ganti, 2024].
+This persistent difficulty stems from the market's inherent complexity: non-linear price dynamics, intricate temporal dependencies spanning multiple time horizons, and rich interdependencies among securities that traditional models fail to capture.

+In this project, we investigate how explicitly modeling the relational structure between stocks can improve prediction accuracy.
+Our approach introduces a **Role-Aware Graph Transformer** architecture that operates on heterogeneous financial graphs.
+Unlike prior work that relies on single relationship types, our model simultaneously leverages four distinct edge categories: rolling price correlations, fundamental feature similarities, sector affiliations, and supply chain connections.
+A key innovation is the integration of **PEARL positional embeddings**, which encode each stock's structural role within the market network—identifying hub stocks, bridge nodes connecting sectors, and isolated securities.

+Beyond prediction, we extend our framework with **Multi-Agent Reinforcement Learning**, deploying specialized agents for different market sectors that coordinate through a value decomposition network.
+This design enables sector-specific trading strategies while maintaining global portfolio coherence.
+Empirical evaluation demonstrates substantial improvements over graph-agnostic baselines, with our complete system achieving a Sharpe ratio of 1.90 and 45.99% cumulative returns, validating the utility of graph-structured representations for quantitative finance.

 ---

 ## 1. Motivation & Problem Statement

-### 1.1 Stocks Have Shared Trends

-Stock prices often move together due to the influence of market fundamental factors.
-However, idiosyncratic factors can also lead to differences across the market.
-For instance, stocks within the same sector or industry tend to be correlated, meaning that they can move in the same direction (positive correlation) or opposite directions (negative correlation).
-This type of information is often overlooked by traditional approaches, but can be a valuable source of information for predicting stock market movements.

-Previous approaches to stock market prediction have typically treated each stock as an isolated entity, only considering the individual target company [Patel et al., 2024].
-However, in reality, stock prices are not independent and can be influenced by other factors.
-The interdependencies between different stocks can be measured by their correlations, fundamental similarities, sector relationships, and supply chain connections.

-### 1.2 The Graph Structure of Financial Markets
+### 1.1 The Interconnected Nature of Stock Markets

-Financial markets are inherently **graph-structured**:
-- **Sector/Industry Relationships**: Stocks in the same sector (e.g., tech, healthcare) are highly correlated
-- **Supply Chain Connections**: Companies in supply chains influence each other
-- **Competitive Relationships**: Competitors' performance affects each other
-- **Dynamic Correlations**: Price movements create time-varying correlations
-- **Fundamental Similarity**: Companies with similar financial characteristics (P/E ratios, market caps, etc.) tend to move together
+Equity markets exhibit complex patterns of co-movement that arise from both systematic and idiosyncratic factors.
+While individual company fundamentals drive stock-specific returns, broader market forces create shared trends across securities.
+Companies operating in similar industries frequently experience synchronized price movements due to shared exposure to sector-level news, regulatory changes, and economic cycles.
+Additionally, business relationships—such as supplier-customer linkages and competitive dynamics—create dependencies that manifest in correlated price behavior.

+Conventional prediction methods typically analyze each stock in isolation, treating securities as independent time series [Patel et al., 2024].
+This assumption overlooks the rich relational structure inherent in financial markets.
+Our work explicitly models these connections through multiple relationship dimensions: statistical price correlations, fundamental financial similarities, sector classifications, and business network relationships.
+By capturing these interdependencies, we enable the model to leverage information from related stocks when making predictions.

+### 1.2 Markets as Relational Networks

+The structure of financial markets naturally lends itself to graph representation.
+Securities form nodes in a complex network where edges capture various forms of interdependence:

+- **Industry clustering**: Companies within sectors share exposure to industry-specific factors, leading to correlated returns
+- **Operational linkages**: Supply chain relationships create dependencies where supplier or customer developments impact connected firms
+- **Competitive dynamics**: Rival companies' performance can signal industry trends or competitive pressures
+- **Temporal correlations**: Price co-movements evolve over time, reflecting changing market conditions and regime shifts
+- **Valuation alignment**: Stocks with comparable financial metrics (profitability ratios, growth rates, leverage) often exhibit similar return patterns

-**Key Insight**: By modeling stocks as nodes and relationships as edges, we can leverage Graph Neural Networks to capture these complex interdependencies.
+**Core Principle**: Representing this relational structure explicitly—with stocks as nodes and various relationships as typed edges—enables Graph Neural Networks to propagate information across the network, allowing each stock's prediction to benefit from signals in related securities.

-### 1.3 Why Heterogeneous Graphs?
+### 1.3 A Multi-Relational Graph Framework

-To capture interstock relations, 3 main types of stock graphs are commonly used: corporate-relational, textual and statistical graphs [Patel et al., 2024].
-Constructing corporate-relational graphs requires solid finance domain knowledge and large-scale data engineering, which is time-consuming, laborious, and costly [Tian et al., 2023].
-These predefined graphs are also usually static, not always up-to-date, and contain wrong, missing, or irrelevant connections between stocks, which can incur much noise for the learning and inhibit generalization [Tian et al., 2023, Kim et al., 2019, Ma et al., 2024].
+Existing research has explored three primary graph construction paradigms: corporate relationship networks, text-derived connections, and statistical correlation graphs [Patel et al., 2024].
+Corporate relationship graphs demand extensive domain expertise and manual curation, making them expensive to maintain and prone to staleness [Tian et al., 2023].
+Text-based approaches suffer from temporal decay and uncertain lag times between information release and market impact [Shantha Gowri and Ram, 2019].
+Statistical methods offer timeliness but often rely on simplistic correlation measures that miss non-linear dependencies.

-We propose using **heterogeneous graphs** that combine multiple relationship types:
+Our framework addresses these limitations by constructing **heterogeneous graphs** that integrate four complementary relationship types:
-- **Statistical correlations** (rolling correlation): Dynamic, data-driven relationships
+- **Rolling correlations**: Time-varying statistical dependencies computed from recent price history
-- **Fundamental similarity**: Based on financial characteristics
+- **Fundamental similarity**: Connections based on shared financial characteristics and valuation metrics
-- **Sector/Industry connections**: Domain knowledge-based relationships
-- **Supply chain/Competitor relationships**: Business relationship-based connections
+- **Sector affiliations**: Industry-based groupings that capture regulatory and economic exposure similarities
+- **Business network links**: Supply chain and competitive relationships that reflect operational dependencies

-This multi-relational approach allows the model to learn from different types of information simultaneously, providing complementary signals for prediction.
+This multi-faceted representation enables the model to simultaneously leverage different information sources, with each relationship type providing unique predictive signals that complement the others.

-### 1.4 Our Approach: Role-Aware Graph Transformer
+### 1.4 Our Approach: Role-Aware Graph Transformer with Multi-Agent RL

 We propose a **heterogeneous graph neural network** approach that:
 1. Constructs multi-relational graphs capturing different types of stock relationships
 2. Uses **PEARL positional embeddings** to encode structural roles (hubs, bridges, isolated nodes)
 3. Employs a **Role-Aware Graph Transformer** with multi-head attention to aggregate information across relationships
 4. Incorporates **time-aware positional encoding** to capture temporal patterns
-5. Integrates predictions with **Reinforcement Learning** for optimal portfolio management
+5. Integrates predictions with **Multi-Agent Reinforcement Learning (MARL)** for optimal portfolio management
+   - **Sector-based agents**: Each agent manages stocks in a specific sector (Technology, Healthcare, Finance, etc.)
+   - **Cooperative MARL**: Agents cooperate through a QMIX-style mixing network
+   - **CTDE architecture**: Centralized training with decentralized execution

 ### 1.5 Task Definition